How other communities are rethinking recycling

 Back to basics

 Some cities across the country have decided to stop their recycling programs altogether.
 Philadelphia, for example, is burning curbside recycling in incinerators.
 Memphis is sending all materials collected from recycling bins directly to the landfill.
 And several Illinois drop-off recycling programs that have been around for more than 20 years are being discontinued.

 At Rogue Disposal & Recycling, we took a different approach.
 First, we found domestic markets willing to take specific recyclable materials.
 Next, we refocused our curbside recycling program to match the specific materials being accepted by processors.
-This includes milk jug style containers, corrugated cardboard and newspaper, as well as tin and aluminum cans.
+This includes #1 and #2 plastic bottles and jugs, corrugated cardboard and mixed waste paper as well as tin and aluminum cans.
 Knowing there are some types of materials that can only be sent to market for recycling if they are kept separate from the curbside commingled recycling stream, we added glass-only recycling depots at local grocery stores to keep breakable (and highly recyclable) glass away from other materials.
-And finally, we established special recycling areas at the Transfer Station where anyone can drop off the same items we accept curbside, as well as glass bottles and jars, high grade paper, and plastic bottles and jugs labeled as #1 and #2.
+And finally, we established special recycling areas at the Transfer Station where anyone can drop off the same items we accept curbside, as well as glass bottles and jars.

 Education has also played a key role in our ability to continue to provide sustainable recycling service to our customers.
 When we announced the changes to our recycling program in March of 2018, we accompanied that with a commitment to let customers know the why behind the changes — and make understanding those changes as simple and clear as possible.
 Now a year later, the results are in and we’re able to send virtually all red-lid roll cart materials we collect curbside to markets for recycling.
 Click here to learn more.